open-ephys/ephys-course/source/Materials/eeadocsindex.rst

 Materials for students
 ############################

-The 'theory' documents are meant for students to read before the online sessions, the 'exercises' documents contain exercises and more theory that will be covered together with the teachers.
+Read the 'theory' documents before each online session.
+The 'exercises' documents contain exercises and more theory that will be covered together with the teachers.

 Preparation
 ===================

+Before starting the course:

+1) Check you have all the :ref:`Kit <refkitlist>` contents

+2) Make sure you have:

+- 4 x AA batteries
+- 2 x AAA batteries
+- Windows pc with free USB hubs
+- Webcam (ideally USB so that you can show circuits to your TA)

-:ref:`Software to Download <refeeasoftware>`
+2) Get the following :ref:`Software to Download <refeeasoftware>`

-:ref:`Safety <refeeasafety>`
+3) Read :ref:`Safety <refeeasafety>`

+4) Join our Discord

 Day 1: Detecting Signals
 =====================================================